vishal93990/vishal93990/README.md

 ## 🧑‍💻 About Me

 I'm **Vishal Jha**, a passionate full-stack developer from **Jabalpur**, India 🇮🇳.
-I specialize in building smart, scalable web applications using the **MERN stack**, and I love exploring the power of **AI** to enhance developer workflows.
-Currently working on tools that bring automation and intelligence to the browser.
+I specialize in building smart, scalable web applications using the **MERN stack**, Currently working on tools that bring automation and intelligence to the browser.

 ---